Shinji Yoshino: Bureaucratic career

-When the ministry split into the Ministry of Agriculture and Forestry and Ministry of Commerce and Industry, Yoshino stayed with Commerce, and served as Chief of the Documents Section, Director of Public Works, and in 1931 was promoted over several people with higher seniority to become Assistant Secretary of Commerce.
+When the ministry split into the Ministry of Agriculture and Forestry and Ministry of Commerce and Industry, Yoshino stayed with Commerce, and served as Chief of the Documents Section, Director of Public Works, and in December 1931 was promoted over several people with higher seniority to become Vice Minister of Commerce and Industry.
 He subsequently served as Director of the Patent Office, president of the state-run Tohoku industries, and Tohoku Electric.
 During the 1930s, he was closely assisted by his protégé, Nobusuke Kishi, especially within the semi-independent Temporary Industry Rationality Bureau, which sought increased state influence over industry through implementation of scientific management, standardization of products and production processes, and state subsidies for the production and consumption of domestic products.
 Yoshino also called for a national system to inspect product quality.

+Political career

 Yoshino was selected by Prime Minister Fumimaro Konoe to become Minister of Commerce and Industry in 1937.
 He was also granted a seat in the House of Peers in the Diet of Japan from 1938.
 The same year, he became vice-president of Manchurian Industrial Development Company, although his relations with the Imperial Japanese Army were not good.

 During World War II, Yoshino served as chairman of the Standing Affairs committee of the Imperial Rule Assistance Political Association and was war-time governor of Aichi Prefecture.

 Following the occupation of Japan, in 1953 Yoshino successfully ran for a seat from the Miyagi Prefecture constituency in the House of Councillors of the Diet of Japan, serving one term until June 1959.
 In 1955, he was appointed Minister of Transportation under the third Hatoyama administration.
 From 1956 to 1965, Yoshino was president of Musashino University.